 - For Scope 1 and 2 calculations, we calculated the energy-derived CO2 emission/non-energy-derived greenhouse gas emission volumes based on the Ministry of the Environment/Ministry of Economy, Trade and Industry's Greenhouse Gas Emissions Calculation and Reporting Manual (Ver.
 4.7).
 For the electric power emissions factors, we used the national average of general power distribution companies from the List of Emissions Factors by Power Supplier (For 2021 Submission) (Ministry of the Environment/Ministry of Economy, Trade and Industry) for Japan sites and the International Energy Agency's (IEA) Emissions Factors (2020) for overseas sites. - Scope 3 calculations were calculated in line with the Basic Guidelines for Calculation of Greenhouse Gas Emissions Throughout the Supply Chain (Ver.
-2.3) published by the Ministry of the Environment.
-The details of calculation methods for each category are as described below.
-Emissions factors are taken from these Guidelines unless otherwise stated below.
+2.3) published by the stated below.